tbrushwyler/blog-jekyll/_posts/2016/02/2016-02-11-xamarin-bluetooth-le.markdown

 Sharing code in a cross-platform app means that the implementation details for each platform need to be abstracted away.
 This gives us a blank canvas on which to build a new interface for BLE.

 For ease of re-use, I have created a nuget package ([Xamarin.BluetoothLE](https://www.nuget.org/packages/XamarinBluetoothLE){:target="_blank"}) with the iOS and Android Bluetooth LE implementation abstracted away.
 You can [view/contribute to the source on Github](https://github.com/tbrushwyler/Xamarin.BluetoothLE){:target="_blank"}.
-Because of its similarities to the physical elements it represents, the interface is modeled more after the iOS implementation of BLE.
-Using C# allows us to raise events that will be handled by your code.
+The framework is largely based on the [Monkey.Robotics project](https://github.com/xamarin/Monkey.Robotics){:target="_blank"}, but with some updates and changes.
+Because of the confusion introduced by the callbacks in Android, the framework is modeled more similarly to the iOS implementation of BLE.
+C# introduces the opportunity for raising events when important things happen.
 The relevant interfaces are listed below:

-// todo: use the XML doc to create the documentation

 #### IAdapter